 Exercise.com is essentially a one-stop location for healthy development with the added bonus of being able to connect with professional trainers.
 It connects to MyFitnessPal in order to track calorie burn and activities in real-time.

 Lately, though, I’ve been using it to keep track of personal records.

 RunKeeper – Archangel76

 RunKeeper is another app that will let you set goals for getting more cardio exercise.
 There is a huge list of activities and is quite accurate when it comes to movement and speed.

-Fitbit Charge HR – Archangel
+Fitbit Charge 3 – Archangel

-As I can charge my Fitbit Charge HR on my computer or through a power socket, I can keep it activated regardless of where I am.
+As I can charge my Fitbit Charge 3 on my computer or through a power socket, I can keep it activated regardless of where I am.

 The website dashboard is quite elaborate, and you can set personal goals in many categories.